isomerpages/moe-teckgheepri/_our-pride/Alumni.md

 <p><strong>Character Building @ TGPS</strong>
 <br>Team Spirit, Graciousness, Perseverance and Self-discipline - throughout
-my 6 years in TGPS, these 4 values have been repeated over and over to the students.They are inculcated in all Teck Ghee pupils since they first enter the school as Primary One students.
+my 6 years in TGPS, these 4 values have been repeated over and over to the students.They are inculcated in all Teck Ghee students since they first enter the school as Primary One students.
 Even after graduating from Primary School, these are still the values that I abide by unwaveringly.
 They have helped me through my toughest times, pushed me to develop myself as a leader